 In Twain's time -- and for several decades after his death in 1910 -- many people thought of smoking tobacco as merely a habit, and they believed that quitting was simply a matter of individual choice and willpower.
 Smoking was not then widely recognized as addictive, but we know now that it can be a strong addiction and that for many smokers willpower alone is not enough to give up tobacco permanently.

 In recent years, researchers have learned a great deal about the factors that help people quit smoking successfully, the barriers that may interfere with smoking cessation, and the special problems faced by particular populations -- including teenagers.
-Scientists have also developed new techniques for smoking cessation -- including both drugs and counseling methods -- that substantially increase the chances of success.
+Scientists have also developed new techniques for smoking cessation -- including both drugs, approved e cigs and counselling methods -- that substantially increase the chances of success.